 Here are some of the most interesting items our sellers have on offer at this year’s edition of the Maastricht Antiquarian Book & Print Fair (St. Jan’s Church, Vrijthof, Maastricht, 10-11-12 March 2017).
+Please note that MABP 2017 has ended and that these items may already have been sold.

 Click on pictures to enlarge.